WHO WE ARE

 THE ARCTIC EIDER

-The Arctic Eider Society / Société Des Eiders de l’Arctique (SEA~AES; pronounced ‘sea ice’) is a registered Canadian charity working with Inuit and Cree in East Hudson Bay to address environmental change and the cumulative impacts of development projects on sea ice ecosystems.
+The Arctic Eider Society / Société des Eiders de l’Arctique (SEA~AES; pronounced ‘sea ice’) is a registered Canadian charity working with Inuit and Cree communities to provide training and capacity in community-driven research, culturally relevant education for youth, and innovative tools and technologies to help communities address issues of food security, safety and environmental stewardship for sea ice and marine ecosystems.

-We develop meaningful relationships with communities, combining traditional knowledge with scientific research to address issues of local concern.
-We empower youth and hunters with the training, tools and technology they need to engage stakeholders and address the changes they are observing.
+We develop meaningful relationships with communities, combining indigenous knowledge and traditional tools with scientific research and cutting edge technology to address issues of local concern.
+We empower youth and hunters with the training, tools and technology they need to document and address the changes they are observing.

-By connecting programs among communities and engaging the public and decision makers using innovative multimedia and communication strategies, we are turning knowledge into action for environmental justice issues in Hudson Bay.
+By connecting programs among communities and engaging the public and decision makers using innovative multimedia and communication strategies, we are turning knowledge into action for environmental justice issues in Hudson Bay and across the Arctic.

 Eider down is the warmest feather in the world – nature’s technology for storing heat and surviving cold Arctic winters.
 As a critical source of food and clothing for Inuit on the Belcher Islands, the Eider Duck symbolizes the proverbial ‘canary in the coal mine’ for environmental change in Hudson Bay.